Renaissance Technologies LLC Sells 122,700 Shares of Morningstar, Inc. (NASDAQ:MORN)

-Renaissance Technologies LLC lowered its stake in Morningstar, Inc. (NASDAQ:MORN) by 16.9% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 601,670 shares of the business services provider’s stock after selling 122,700 shares during the period.
-Renaissance Technologies LLC owned 1.40% of Morningstar worth $139,329,000 at the end of the most recent quarter.
+Renaissance Technologies LLC reduced its stake in Morningstar, Inc. (NASDAQ:MORN) by 16.9% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 601,670 shares of the business services provider’s stock after selling 122,700 shares during the quarter.
+Renaissance Technologies LLC owned 1.40% of Morningstar worth $139,329,000 as of its most recent SEC filing.

-Several other institutional investors also recently modified their holdings of MORN.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
 Great West Life Assurance Co.
-Can increased its holdings in shares of Morningstar by 22,651.3% in the third quarter.
+Can lifted its position in Morningstar by 22,651.3% during the 3rd quarter.
 Great West Life Assurance Co.
-Can now owns 404,519 shares of the business services provider’s stock valued at $5,684,000 after purchasing an additional 402,741 shares in the last quarter.
-Wasatch Advisors Inc. grew its holdings in shares of Morningstar by 27.2% in the 3rd quarter.
-Wasatch Advisors Inc. now owns 822,991 shares of the business services provider’s stock valued at $132,181,000 after buying an additional 176,136 shares during the period.
-Iridian Asset Management LLC CT grew its holdings in shares of Morningstar by 1,201.7% in the 4th quarter.
-Iridian Asset Management LLC CT now owns 151,128 shares of the business services provider’s stock valued at $34,997,000 after buying an additional 139,518 shares during the period.
-Artisan Partners Limited Partnership grew its holdings in shares of Morningstar by 23.5% in the 4th quarter.
-Artisan Partners Limited Partnership now owns 391,248 shares of the business services provider’s stock valued at $90,601,000 after buying an additional 74,322 shares during the period.
-Finally, Wells Fargo & Company MN grew its holdings in shares of Morningstar by 36.1% in the 4th quarter.
-Wells Fargo & Company MN now owns 252,856 shares of the business services provider’s stock valued at $58,555,000 after buying an additional 67,100 shares during the period.
-47.48% of the stock is owned by institutional investors and hedge funds.
+Can now owns 404,519 shares of the business services provider’s stock worth $5,684,000 after buying an additional 402,741 shares in the last quarter.
+Wasatch Advisors Inc. lifted its position in Morningstar by 27.2% during the 3rd quarter.
+Wasatch Advisors Inc. now owns 822,991 shares of the business services provider’s stock worth $132,181,000 after buying an additional 176,136 shares in the last quarter.
+Iridian Asset Management LLC CT lifted its position in Morningstar by 1,201.7% during the 4th quarter.
+Iridian Asset Management LLC CT now owns 151,128 shares of the business services provider’s stock worth $34,997,000 after buying an additional 139,518 shares in the last quarter.
+Artisan Partners Limited Partnership lifted its position in Morningstar by 23.5% during the 4th quarter.
+Artisan Partners Limited Partnership now owns 391,248 shares of the business services provider’s stock worth $90,601,000 after buying an additional 74,322 shares in the last quarter.
+Finally, Wells Fargo & Company MN raised its holdings in shares of Morningstar by 36.1% in the 4th quarter.
+Wells Fargo & Company MN now owns 252,856 shares of the business services provider’s stock valued at $58,555,000 after purchasing an additional 67,100 shares during the period.
+47.48% of the stock is currently owned by institutional investors and hedge funds.

 Morningstar Profile